fancyvanilla/fancyvanilla/README.md

 - **Databases:** MySQL, MongoDB

 ### Projects 🔜
-I'm currently learning neural networks.
+I'm currently learning about neural networks.
 <!--
 **fancyvanilla/fancyvanilla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.